FoundationStereo: Zero-Shot Stereo Matching: Approach

 Similarly, we employ STA to extract context feature, with the difference that the CNN module is designed with a sequence of residual blocks~\cite{he2016deep} and down-sampling layers.
 It generates context features of multiple scales: $f_c^{(i)} \in \mathbb{R}^{C_i \times \frac{H}{i} \times \frac{W}{i}} $, $i \in \{4, 8, 16\}$, as in \cite{lipson2021raft}. $f_c$ participates in initializing the hidden state of the ConvGRU block and inputting to the ConvGRU block at each iteration, effectively guiding the iterative process with progressively refined contextual information.

 Fig.~\ref{fig:sta} visualizes the power of rich monocular prior that helps to reliably predict on ambiguous regions which is challenging to deal with by naive correspondence search along the epipolar line.
+Instead of using the raw monocular depth from DepthAnythingV2 which has scale ambiguity, we use its latent feature as geometric priors extracted from both stereo images and compared through cost filtering as described next.